sandeepsa1/ml/README.md

 ### 22-image-classification_relu-activation_without-ml-libraries
 A 2 layer Neural Network designed to classify a set of images as cats or not without using any machine learning libraries.

+### 23-multi-layer-neural-network_from-scratch_without-ml-libraries
+A multi layer Neural Network with any number of hidden layers designed from scratch to classify a set of images without using any machine learning libraries.